bespinian/k8s-application-best-practices/MinimalContainers/README.md

 ### A minimal Python application image

-Images for applications written in interpreted languages like Python or NodeJS can usually be stripped down to a minimal runtime.
+Images for applications written in interpreted languages like Python or Node.js can usually be stripped down to a minimal runtime.
 Consider the following non-optimal Dockerfile:

 ```Dockerfile
 FROM python:3.9